wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-hybrid-connection-connect-on-premises-sql-server.md

 [AZURE.INCLUDE [app-service-hybrid-connections-manager-install](../includes/app-service-hybrid-connections-manager-install.md)]

-Now that the hybrid connection infrastructure is complete, you will create a web site that uses it.
+Now that the hybrid connection infrastructure is complete, you will create a web application that uses it.

 <a name="CreateASPNET"></a>
 ## E. Create a basic ASP.NET web project, edit the database connection string, and run the project locally ##